Mala1180/PPS-22-satify/doc/process/3-product-backlog.md

 The sprint terminates with all tasks completed except for the problem instances.

-It is released a prototype that permits inserting a more complex input using the DSL.
+A prototype is released, which permits inserting a more complex input using the DSL.
 It is possible to solve the SAT problem using the DPLL, and also importing a problem in DIMACS format.

 ## Sprint Retrospective

-We discovered a problem in the Tseitin Transformation that is corrected in this sprint.
+We discovered a problem in the Tseitin Transformation that was corrected in this sprint.

-We have taken a look at a possible new implementation of expression that includes the use of monads.
+We thought that the use of monads could be useful to handle all the tree data structures, but the change would complicate the design, therefore, in the next Sprint we will evaluate the pros and cons of an eventual implementation.

 Finally, some tasks on code and package organization are demanded to the next sprint because of the lack of time.

 ---